getyourguide/se-tech-challenge/README.md

 # How to submit your work

-Please fork this repository and send us a zip file containing your work.
+Please clone this repository and send us a zip file containing your work.

-:warning: **Make sure not to publish your work on a public repository.**
+⚠️ **Make sure not to publish your work on a public repository.** ⚠️

 We will grade your project after submission and eventually invite you for a remote live interview with our engineers.